web-widget/web-widget/benchmarks/web-router/README.md

 `--assert-ratio` accepts `subject:reference:minimum` and can be repeated for multiple performance gates.
-The quick benchmark only selects the PR-sized workload; CI owns its comparison and threshold policy.
+The quick benchmark only selects the PR-sized workload; CI owns its baseline and threshold policy.

 ## Project Structure